redhat-developer/kestrel-linux-transport/README.md

 - **ThreadCount**: Specifies the number of Transport Threads.
 This defaults to the number of logical processors in the system.

 - **CheckAvailable**: When set to _true_ the Transport tries to read all available data.
-When set to _false_ it reads 1 buffer (page size, e.g. 4K).
+When set to _false_ it reads 1 buffer at a time (page size, e.g. 4K).
 This defaults to true.